Blog

 If this seems basic, it’s because the value here isn’t necessarily in some elegant solution to a complex technical problem; it’s about creating a standard so that you don’t need to write custom integration code for every app.
 But you’d also be wrong, because working with SCIM is anything but basic; it’s actually quite difficult.

-You might have noticed that the endpoints above had a version in them; the first implementation “red flag” is that there are two major SCIM versions – 2.0 and 1.1 – and they don’t work well together.
-Each Directory Sync provider also has different requirements (e.g. Google only lets you pull data and doesn’t push), which means adding support to your app is going to require manual configuration and updates.
-Some SCIM implementations literally require manual CSV uploads every hour.
-It’s rough out there, so make sure you do your research before building this yourself (more on that later).
+For example, you might have noticed that the endpoints above include version numbers.
+SCIM has two major versions — 1.1 and 2.0 — that are not fully compatible, which is one of the first hurdles in implementation if you need to support both.
+Each Directory Sync provider also has different requirements (e.g., Google only lets you pull data and doesn’t push), which means adding support to your app is going to require manual configuration and updates.
+Some non-standard SCIM implementations literally require manual CSV uploads every hour.

 Directory Sync vs. JIT provisioning: activating your users